c0ded00d1e12/ecen224/_programming-assignments/bomb-lab.md

 To avoid accidentally detonating the bomb, you will need to learn how to single-step through the assembly code and how to set breakpoints.
 You will also need to learn how to inspect both the registers and the memory states.
 One of the nice side-effects of doing the lab is that you will get very good at using a debugger.
 This is a crucial skill that will pay big dividends the rest of your career.

-## Scoring Grading
+## Scoring and Grading
 The bomb will notify your instructor automatically about your progress as you work on it.
 You can keep track of how you are doing by looking at the class scoreboard.
-(A link to the scoreboard is given on LearningSuite assignment.)

-The scoreboard includes penalties for setting off the bomb.
-This is for the friendly competition with your classmates.
-Penalities will not be applied to your grade on this assignment.
+(A link to the scoreboard is given on the LearningSuite assignment).
+Every time the bomb explodes, your overall score will drop slightly.
+If you feel that explosions have dropped your grade too far, you can download another bomb.
+Your final grade will be the highest grade of all the bombs associated to your student ID.

 When you have completed the assignment (fully or partially) submit the answers to your bomb in the assignment on LearningSuite.